Please note that some server software refers to the WebIRC protocol as cgiirc in configuration files.

 - The user's IPv4/IPv6 address.

-KICL supports version 1 of the specification, documented here.
+KICL supports the IRCv3-defined specification, documented here.
 The code sample below shows how to configure KICL to send a WEBIRC command on connect.
 In the example, "MyBot" is the name of the client requesting the spoof.

 - Mibbit WebIRC page - covers the structure of the WEBIRC command, expectations for clients and servers supporting the protocol and more.

 - qwebirc WEBIRC code - Python code for a WEBIRC client.

 - Atheme Iris WEBIRC code - Python code for a WEBIRC client.